Sonsorol: Merir

 Merir Island, or Melieli, is fringed by reef which extends beyond 1,100 m offshore in the south and 160 m in the north.
 The edges of the reef are steep-to, except at the northern end where a spit, with a depth of 12.8 m at its outer end, extends about 1,300 m northward.
 The island itself is 2.2 km long north-to-south, and up to 600 m wide.
 A village named Melieli, which had a radio station, was located on the northwest side of the island.

 Demography

 The population of the state was 40 in the 2015 census and the median age was 30.0 years.
 The official languages of the state are Palauan, English, and Sonsorolese.
 Nurap is the title of the traditional high chief from the state.

+In June 1972, the resident population was 123, including 17 in Pulo Anna.

 Political system

+Sonsorol has its own constitution, adopted in 1983.
+The state government was established in 1984.
 The state of Sonsorol, with population of less than 50, has an elected chief executive, governor.
 The state also has a legislature elected every four years.
 The state population elects one of the members of the House of Delegates of Palau.

+Governors of Sonsorol from 1984 to 2004: